mbunsk/valaffiliateupdate/replit.md

 ## Overview

 ValidatorAI is a fun, low-pressure platform for idea exploration that helps anyone validate concepts through AI-powered feedback.
-The platform guides users through three main steps: exploring their idea, creating free landing page mockups to share with others, and submitting their concept to a newsletter with 200,000+ idea explorers.
-The goal is to maximize affiliate conversions by positioning free landing page creation as the natural next step for sharing ideas.
+The platform guides users through three main steps: exploring their idea, creating free landing page mockups to share with others, and running a comprehensive "Startup Simulation" with customer interviews and 6-month journey projections.
+The goal is to maximize affiliate conversions specifically to Bubble while providing an engaging simulation experience that helps users explore founder life.

 ## User Preferences